-In California, the statute of limitations for a person to bring a wrongful death claim is generally two years from the date of the decedent’s death.
+In California, the statute of limitations to bring a wrongful death claim is generally two (2) years from the date of the decedent’s death.
 But there are some exceptions.
-For example, if a person’s death was caused by medical malpractice, then the statute of limitations is three years from the date of the death.
+For example, if a person’s death was caused by medical malpractice, then the statute of limitations is either one year from the date of discovery that death was caused by medical negligence, or three years from the date of death, whichever occurs first.

 A “statute of limitations” is a legal term meaning the time limit a person has to bring a lawsuit.
 If a party brings a claim after the statute of limitations expires, then the claim will likely be dismissed.